 Editor's message: The first few weeks and months in a job are crucial to fostering a good relationship between the employer and the employee, and ultimately encouraging a good level of staff retention.

-Induction is not just about passing on important housekeeping-style information but involves helping new recruits adjust to the organisation and settle into the new job.
-It works best when it is not merely an ad hoc activity but, instead, comprises a comprehensive programme of events, designed to take place over a period of several weeks.
-We explain why in Employment law manual > Recruitment and selection > Induction.
+A well-organised induction programme is one of the best ways of helping new recruits adjust to the organisation and settle into their new job.
+It works well when it is not merely an ad hoc activity but, instead, comprises a comprehensive programme of events, designed to take place over a period of several weeks.

 We discuss the results of our recent survey on graduate recruitment and give an overview of probationary periods.